 What you get A two-tier stand accompanied by an elegant china tea set painted with poppy heads.
 You can choose tea, coffee or one of the fresh juice blends.
 Savouries include a house-smoked salmon sandwich with Boursin on laugen bread and a mini gammon and brie panini.
 The sweets have French accents, with an orange cream financier, Cassis macaron and moist cannelé.

 Verdict A delectable tea with jawdropping views – and it’s not ridiculously expensive.
 This is where we bring our favourite visitors if we want to impress.

 The Park Hyatt Shanghai World Financial Center, 100 Century Avenue See address details

-How much 396RMB for two people plus 15 per cent service charge
+How much 290RMB a 15 per cent service charge, 440RMB with champagne

 When 2-6pm daily

 Where The tinkling of a live piano wafts through The Peninsula’s light-filled Art Deco lobby at high tea time – a place to see and be seen.

 What you get Lovingly presented across three tiers and in elegant silver and porcelain, this is afternoon tea with exquisite attention to detail.
 Savouries include a bite-sized mushroom and truffle quiche, a cucumber sandwich presented as a sushi roll, and a layered smoked salmon sandwich sprinkled with capers.
 Two types of scone are served with clotted cream, strawberry jam and lemon curd, while a mini cheesecake and a so-moist-it-melts raspberry macaron compete for our favourite sweet.
 Book through 2327 2888 ext 1699.